Pecorino Romano Cheese vs Taleggio Cheese

 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Pecorino Romano Cheese has a sharp, salty flavor.
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging